 Since the work of Paul Michel Foucault (1926-1984), however, there has been an interest in the way that knowledge itself is an instrument of power.
-Post-modernist such as Foucault adopt a position of incredulity towards metanarratives so they no longer assume the validity of particular ways to look at the world or the truth or objectivity of specific perspectives (such as social science theory).
+Post-modernist such as Foucault adopt a position of incredulity towards metanarratives so they no longer assume the validity of particular ways to look at the world or the truth or objectivity of specific perspectives.
 Rather, Foucault draws attention to the ways in which the theories of the human sciences, including sociology and political science, are themselves the outcome of struggle between different competing perspectives in which one becomes temporarily victorious and then becomes a source of repression and constraint.
 This perspective has roots in the traditional concerns of the sociology of knowledge.

 Power projection (or force projection) is a term used in military and political science to refer to the capacity of a state to implement policy by means of force, or the threat thereof, in an area distant from its own territory.
 The United States Department of Defense, in its publication J1-02: Department of Defense Dictionary of Military and Associated Terms, further defines power projection as "The ability of a nation to apply all or some of its elements of national power - political, economic, informational, or military - to rapidly and effectively deploy and sustain forces in and from multiple dispersed locations to respond to crises, to contribute to deterrence, and to enhance regional stability." - I.C.
 MacMillan (1978) Strategy Formulation: political concepts, St Paul, MN, West Publishing.